mmosmond/eeb495/syllabus.md

 ### Written assignments (60%)

 Each instructor will allocate 30% of your final grade to written assignments.
+You can submit 4 written assignments (by the start of class on the weeks that you are not presenting) and your top 3 will each be worth 10%.

 ### Presentations (20%)